andikasagala/Gaming/Eve Online/Ore minning/#1/README.md

 Here the video how it is. https://www.youtube.com/watch?v=C6kXpVc6KF4  <br>
 - You can set your own hotkey to any key.
 Inside the video, i was set it to " CTRL + ALT + SHIFT + 7 " to activate the "Ore Minning #1" <br>
 - Launch the Eve Online game, and then activate your gaming script with the previous hotkey.<br>
-Here is the video using that script inside eve online gaming ("coming soon...")
+Here is the video using that script inside eve online gaming include how to make it by yourself later https://youtu.be/PmhLPrzaRjE

 <br><br>